600 Torah (3)

 645 Salvation, Eschatology and Hope (3)

-An examination of the traditional place of eschatology in dogmatics (death, judgement, heaven, hell) and its relationship to soteriology, atonement and parousia.
+An examination of the traditional place of eschatology in dogmatics (death, judgment, heaven, hell) and its relationship to soteriology, atonement and parousia.
 Attention will be given to the role of eschatology and hope in contemporary theologies and its significance for preaching.

 646 Pneumatology, Grace and the ChristianLife (3)